The Four Lads

 The Four Lads were a Canadian male singing quartet that earned many gold singles and albums in the 1950s, 1960s, and 1970s.
-Their million-selling signature tunes include "Moments to Remember"; "Standing on the Corner"; "No, Not Much"; "Who Needs You?" and "Istanbul".
+Their million-selling signature tunes include "Moments to Remember"; "Standing on the Corner"; "No, Not Much"; "Who Needs You?" and "Istanbul (Not Constantinople)".

-The Four Lads appeared on many television shows, including The Pat Boone Chevy Showroom (1958); Perry Como's show Perry Presents (1959); Frankie Laine Time (1956); and the award-winning PBS special, Moments to Remember: My Music.
+The Four Lads appeared on many television shows including The Pat Boone Chevy Showroom (1958); Perry Como's show Perry Presents (1959); Frankie Laine Time (1956); and the award-winning PBS special, Moments to Remember: My Music.
 The most recent incarnation of the group featured lead tenor Don Farrar, second tenor Aaron Bruce, baritone Alan Sokoloff, and bass singer Frank Busseri.

-The original quartet grew up together in Toronto, Ontario, Canada, where they learned to sing at St. Michael's Choir School.
+The original quartet grew up together in Toronto, where they learned to sing at St. Michael's Choir School.
 The founding and core members were Corrado "Connie" Codarini, bass; John Bernard "Bernie" Toorish, tenor and vocal arranger; James F. "Jimmy" Arnold, lead; and Frank "Frankie" Busseri, baritone and group manager.
-Codarini and Toorish had formed a group with two other St. Michael's students, Rudi Maugeri and John Perkins, who were later to found The Crew-Cuts.
+Codarini and Toorish had formed a group with two other St. Michael's students, Rudi Maugeri and John Perkins, who later began The Crew-Cuts.

 History

 The group was known variously as The Otnorots ("Toronto" spelled backwards) and The Jordonaires (not to be confused with The Jordanaires who sang background vocals on Elvis Presley's hits).
 When Maugeri and Perkins left the group to concentrate on their schoolwork, Codarini and Toorish joined with Arnold and Busseri in a new quartet.
 At home, they practiced until they achieved their clean-cut harmonies, whether for spirituals, sacred music, or pop.
-They originally called themselves "The Four Dukes", but found out that a Detroit group already used that name, so they changed it to The Four Lads.
+They originally called themselves "The Four Dukes", but found out that a Detroit group already used the name, so they changed it to The Four Lads.
 In 1950, they began to sing in local clubs and soon were noticed by scouts.
-Recruited to go to New York, they were noticed there by Mitch Miller, the artists and repertoire man at Columbia Records, who asked them to sing backup for some of the artists he recorded.
+Recruited to go to Manhattan, New York, they were noticed there by Mitch Miller, the artists and repertoire man at Columbia Records, who asked them to sing backup for some of the artists he recorded.
 One of those artists, Johnnie Ray, became a major hit in 1951 with "Cry" and "The Little White Cloud That Cried", with the Four Lads backing him.

 After the success of Ray's first hit songs, the Four Lads signed a recording contract with Columbia.
 In early 1952, they recorded their first song, "Turn Back", penned by group member Bernie Toorish under the name "Dazz Jordan".
 Released by Columbia subsidiary Okeh Records (Okeh 6860), the song failed to make an impression.
 Sometime later that year, the group scored their first-ever hit record with "The Mocking Bird" (Okeh 6885), another Toorish composition.
 Based on a melody from the second movement of Antonin Dvorak's Symphony No. 9 (known as the "New World Symphony") and featuring an extremely limited accompaniment of percussion and bass, "The Mocking Bird" peaked at No. 23 on the Billboard pop chart.
 The Four Lads were quickly switched over to the Columbia label, where they continued to garner more hits, and stayed there until 1960.